If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

 The city of London celebrates St. Patrick's Day just like many other cities across the world.

-In addition to the annual St. Patrick's Day Parade which runs from Piccadilly Circus to Whitehall, you can also expect all the major pubs to be offering green beer (and Guinness), Irish dishes, and other specialties for the holiday.
+You can also expect all the major pubs to be offering green beer (and Guinness), Irish dishes, and other specialties for the holiday.

 If you're not sure which pubs to visit, consider going on a London pub crawl.